Meal Prep

 Common meal prep mistakes

-Prepping too much variety.
 Start with 2-3 recipes, not 7.
 More recipes mean more ingredients, more cooking time, and more waste if you don't eat everything.

 Meal prep in Fond

 Fond's meal planner automates the hardest parts of meal prep.
-Plan your week's meals, and Fond generates a consolidated shopping list grouped by store section.
+Plan your weekly meals, and Fond generates a consolidated shopping list grouped by store section.
 The recipe scaling feature adjusts portions automatically, and the app tracks what you've prepped so you know what to eat first.
 When recipes share ingredients, Fond highlights the overlap so you buy the right total quantity.

 Frequently asked questions